-Here’s an unusual way to cut your car insurance rates: Move.
+Here’s an extreme way to cut your car insurance rates: Move.

-You can slash your premium in half just by moving from Michigan to Vermont, for example.
+You can slash your premium by more than half by relocating from Michigan to Maine, for example.

-Those states have the highest and lowest average premiums — $2,239 and $932 per year, respectively — according to Insure.com’s latest analysis of car insurance rates.
+Those states have the highest and lowest average premiums — $2,611 and $845 per year, respectively — according to Insure.com’s latest analysis of car insurance rates, which looked at the 50 U.S. states and the District of Columbia.
+By comparison, the average premium nationally is $1,457 per year.

-The top five most outrageous states for car insurance are:
+According to Insure.com, the top five most outrageous locations for car insurance premiums are:

 Why car insurance premiums vary by state